TNL-Project/TNL/Documentation/UsersGuide/Pointers/ug_Pointers.md

 \include codeSnippetSharedPointer-5.cpp

 See, that the kernel needs to dereference `tuple.a1` and `tuple.a2`.
-Therefore these pointers must point to the global memoty of the GPU which means that arrays `a1` and `a2` must be allocated there using, let's say, [cudaMalloc](https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__MEMORY.html#group__CUDART__MEMORY_1g37d37965bfb4803b6d4e59ff26856356).
+Therefore these pointers must point to the global memory of the GPU which means that arrays `a1` and `a2` must be allocated there using, let's say, [cudaMalloc](https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__MEMORY.html#group__CUDART__MEMORY_1g37d37965bfb4803b6d4e59ff26856356).
 It means, however, that the arrays `a1` and `a2` cannot be managed (for example